Chia-Network/chiapos/documents/proof_of_space.md

 One of the matching requirements is that the $bucket\_id$ of $E_2$ is one greater than that of $E_2$.
 Therefore, in the Forward Propagation phase we sort by $bucket\_id$/$f$ output.

-In the Compression Phase, positions to previous table entries are based on $f$ output sorting, but to save space, they are converted to positions to tables based on [$line\_point$](#Compressing-Entry-Data) sorting.
+In the Compression Phase, positions to previous table entries are based on $f$ output sorting but, to save space, they are converted to positions to tables based on [$line\_point$](#Compressing-Entry-Data) sorting.
-Doing this mapping cannot be done with a lookup table, so we first sort by the new sort criteria, write the index of each new entry, and then sort by the old criteria again, so we can iterate through the next table.
+Doing this mapping cannot be done with a lookup table, so we first sort by the new sort criteria, write the index of each new entry, and then sort by the old criteria again so we can iterate through the next table.
 A small window is used, which requires very little memory.

 ## Potential Optimizations

 ### Variable Sized Parks

-The current implementation puts sections of empty space between [parks](#Parks), which is wasteful and can be used.
+The current implementation puts sections of empty space between [parks](#Parks), which is wasteful and can be optimized.
 In the following discussion, a "house" prepends each park and contains additional metadata for that park, and recall that houses in the original scheme contained the value of the first entry $e_0$ as in the fixed width park scheme.

 In an alternate scheme that has "park alignment", we'll have houses also containing a fixed number of bits to store "park alignment", and parks are written sequentially, "skipping" over the allocated space of any house.
 This saves space as it mitigates the $N * 8 \sigma$ loss and replaces it with an $(\frac{N}{EPP}) * \lceil(log_2(\text{MAX\_PARK\_ALIGNMENT}))\rceil$ cost, which is substantially cheaper.